Windows 7 bugs

 Forced automatic restarts

-Windows insists on restarting the computer at night, even when scripts (and even sensitive data transfers) are running.
-In addition to corrupting data, we have had a few cases where interrupting certain tasks actually corrupted the entire operating system.
+Windows sometimes forces the computer to restart at night, even when scripts (and even data transfers) are running.
+In addition to corrupting data, we have had a few cases where interrupting certain tasks corrupted the entire operating system.

 For Windows Ultimate and Enterprise, this can be disabled by changing one of the group policy settings as described here